sbustamante/CosmicVoidsPaper/RefereeResponse.md

 	associated with high values of the FA.

 2. **I did not understand the sentence at the end of Sect 2, "In this work we propose an optimal value of  the threshold based on the maximization of the fractional anisotropy field in the locations label[ed]  as filaments and walls," and this seems to be an important point.
 Is the threshold mentioned in this sentence a threshold in lambda_1, or FA?
 Is this the 0.95 threshold in FA?
 It seems to be a reasonable choice, but I do not see a sense in which it is "optimal," except that it seems to be the boundary  between the FA being well-correlated with lambda_1 and not-so-well.
 Also, if this sentence is about the     0.95 threshold, I do not see why it "does not enter into our computations," since the boundary of many    voids will depend on this threshold.
 It would be useful to know for what fraction of voids the limit    FA = 0.95 actually affects the boundary (in the case of the largest voids, I suppose).**

+    Response:
+    We have rewritten this paragraph.
+The threshold that is not relevant to our computations is lambda_th, not FA=0.95.

 3. **I do not see how the value of FA=0.65 (corresponding to lambda_1 = 0) is used "to remove ridges."**